-At ERIK'S, we literally have hundreds of different road bikes.
+At ERIK'S, we stock many different types of road bikes.
 With so many options, it's not surprising that shopping for a road bike can be an overwhelming experience.
 When it's your first road bike, it can be a challenge to know which road bike style is best for you.
 This guide breaks down each type of road bike to help you find the best option for you and your riding goals.

 Within the road bike category, the choices in styles of bikes, materials, and components are seemingly endless.
 The central thing to think about is what's important to you as a rider.

 One way to classify road bikes is by their handlebars: flat bar and drop bar.
 Although most of this article will be focusing on traditional drop bar road bikes, flat bar road bikes are a great option that should be considered when looking at a road bike.

 If your preference is to rack up miles, an Endurance Road Bike is a great option.
 This style balances between comfort and performance.
 The rider's position on an endurance road bike is slightly more than on a performance road bike and the handling is designed to be more stable.
 These bikes usually have design features to help reduce road vibration to make long days in the saddle a breeze.

 If you aim to ride as fast and hard as possible, or even race, then you should look at Performance Road Bikes.
 Performance road bikes put the rider's body in a lower and more aerodynamic position.
 The handling of the bike is also going to be quicker.

 Gravel Road Bikes

 If you are participating in the many gravel events in your area or you're wanting to load all your gear for a bikepacking adventure, consider a Gravel Road Bike.
 Not only are these perfect for loaded trips, but they also offer the option of getting off the paved road, so your ride doesn't haven't to stop just because the smooth road does.
 They're even a popular option for commuting.
 You can learn more about these bikes on our Gravel Bike Buying Guide.